aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### Functional decomposition

-Structured programming allows you to decompose a large-scale problem statement into high-level functions.
+SP allows you to decompose a large-scale problem statement into high-level functions.
 Each of those functions can then be decomposed into lower-level functions, ad infinitum.
-Moreover, each of those functions can be represented using the restricted control structures of structured programming.
+Moreover, each of those functions can be represented using the restricted control structures of SP.

 #### No formal proofs

-CONTINUE HERE.
+Mathematics is not applicable to prove correctness of our provable functions.

+#### Science to the resque

+Science is fundamentally different from mathematics.
+In the context of proving of functions correctness, programming closer to science, than to mathematics.
+I can demonstrate my function works, I can show that it's correct in many different cases, but I can't prove it in the sense of a mathematical proof.
+No matter how many experiments I conduct, or how much empirical evidence I gather, there is always the chance that another experiment will fail with certain conditions.

+Science doesn't work by proving statements true, but rather by proving statements false.
+Those statements that we can't prove false, after much effort, we deem to be true enough for our purposes.

+#### Tests

+Testing shows the presence, not the absence, of bugs.

+SP forces us to recursively decompose a program into a set of small provable functions.
+We can then use tests to try to prove those small provable functions are incorrect.
+If such tests fail to prove incorrectness, then we consider the functions to be correct enough for our purposes.

+#### Conclusion

+SP is valuable for it's ability to create testable units.
+This is the reason why modern languages don't typically support unrestrained `goto` statements.
+At the architectural level, this is why we consider functional decomposition to be a best practice.

+At every level, software is like a science and, therefore, is driven by testability.
+Architects strive to define modules, components and services to that are easily testable.
+To do so, they employ restrictive disciplines similar to structured programming.